BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - Sulik
 - Vic

+#### Companions never use burst fire
+Give any weapon to your companions, and never be burst in the back.
+(Well, unless you give them a machine gun which only has burst mode)

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed last.
 It patches files instead of overwriting them.